What is special about this course?

-You will not only learn how to ask research questions, but importantly, you will develop the skills and understanding to know how to find the answers to these questions.
-You will complete a piece of independent, but supported piece of research, as your final year dissertation.
+You will not only learn how to ask research questions but importantly, you will develop the skills and understanding to know how to find the answers to these questions.
+You will complete a piece of independent but supported research, as your final year dissertation.

 You will graduate with a rounded understanding of the key domains in psychology and with specific knowledge of specialist areas.
 You will also have developed critical skills of analysis and evaluation, and be able to communicate effectively and solve problems efficiently.
 All of these skills are in demand by employers across employment sectors.